JimberSoftware/docs/devices/servers/servers.md

 `C:\Program Files\Jimber\jimbernetworkisolation.log`

+> [!WARNING]
-> **Attention**!
-When installing a server, Jimber Network Isolation might reset the DNS settings.
+> **Attention!** When installing a server, Jimber Network Isolation might reset the DNS settings.
 Please add the "nodns" flag to disable this when using static IP/DNS configuration

 ```json
 {